Flat Roof Repair List

 There are three types of roofing systems commonly installed on flat roofs

 Each roofing system has its pros and cons, and it’s important to know which one you have to make a wise decision whether you should repair or replace.

 The rule of thumb is if you have an EPDM rubber roof, then you should be very careful about spending money on repairs.
 Most of the time, if a seam starts to cause a leak, all the others seams will eventually start leaking.

 If you have a Modified Bitumen Torch Down Roof, it is very likely that it can be repaired, depending on other factors.
 Most Torch Down roofs can are repairable.

 TPO roofing systems depending on the age can are repairable, but it is harder to make a wise decision.

 It is important to know the age of the roof.
 Every roofing system ages differently.
 One roofing system will last longer with little maintenance than another.
 EPDM rubber would show defects and leaks much sooner than that of Modified Bitumen Torch Down Membrane.
 In general, an EPDM rubber roof system will have seam failures from as early as 3 – 5 years.
 The adhesives used to bond the seams fail prematurely.
 A Modified Bitumen Torch Down system, with no silver coating or ceramic surface to protect it from UV rays, will last 15 years.

 In general, an EPDM rubber roof system will have seam failures from as soon as 3 – 5 years.
 The adhesives used to bond the seams fail prematurely.
 An EPDM Rubber roof is considered old at eight years due to the adhesive failure.

 A Modified Bitumen Torch Down system, with no silver coating or ceramic surface to protect it from UV rays, will last 15 years.
-If silver coating was applied and well maintained, it could last indefinitely.
+If silver coating was applied and well maintained, the roof can last indefinitely.
 But if there is no protection, then 15 years is considered old.

 What is the life expectancy of your roof?